 - The House of Awakened Culture – This longhouse is the site of community celebrations and honors Old Man House, the traditional winter home for Chief Seattle and tribal members.
 The longhouse looks out on the tribe’s recently rebuilt community dock and across the Puget Sound to Seattle.

 - Old Man House Park – This one-acre waterfront park is the original site of the tribe’s celebrated longhouse, which is said to have housed eight great chiefs and their families.
 It is on the National Register of Historic Places.

 - Suquamish Clearwater Casino and Resort – The recently expanded resort features a 183-room waterfront hotel complex, full-service spa, music venue and several restaurants.
 In the summer, the resort offers free Thursday night concerts on the lawn overlooking Agate Passage.
 Click here for more information.

-Dining options in Suquamish village include Bella Luna Pizzeria, a favorite with the locals, especially on mild evenings when the restaurant’s waterfront deck offers a view of Seattle.
-For fine dining, Agate Pass Cafe showcases fresh local ingredients, prepared simply and served elegantly.
+The dining option in Suquamish village is Sully’s Bistro & Bar, a favorite with the locals, especially on mild evenings when the restaurant’s waterfront deck offers a view of Seattle.

 Suquamish is an easy drive from Kitsap ferry terminals or come by boat and tie up at the community dock.
 Click here to plan your trip.